 Each row of Table A.9 reports the percentage of the specified subsample that escapes the bottom income quintile, moves from bottom to top income quintile, escapes the top income quintile and moves from top to bottom income quintile.
 Escape Bottom (Top) Quintile refers to the percentage of the specified subsample with parent in the bottom (top) parent income quintile who is not in the bottom (top) income quintile of the child income distribution.
 Bottom (top) to Top (bottom) refers to the percentage of the specified subsample with parent in the bottom (top) parent income quintile who is in the top (bottom) quintile of the child income distribution.
 Income quintiles are constructed from the age-adjusted baseline income measure and are created separately by gender within each generation.
 All quintile ranks are constructed for the full sample of mothers, fathers, sons and daughters, not by subpopulations within the region, race or education categories.
 Region refers to the region the child grew up in, defined as the modal region in which the household is surveyed before the child is 18.
 Race refers to the reported race of the child.
 Education refers to the parent's education level.
 In the sample with mothers, it refers to the mother's highest level of education in the most recently available survey.
-In the samples with fathers, it refers to father's highest level of education in the most recently available sampling weights for the child.
+All estimates are weighted using the most recently available sampling weights for the child.